openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 extend<T> Foo<T> <: I0 {}
 ```

-When extending the `Foo` type in another package, whether the extension is exported depends on the access modifiers of the implemented interface and any generic constraints.
+When extending the `Foo` type in another package, whether the extension is exported depends on the access modifiers of the implemented interface and its generic constraints.
 The extension will be exported if at least one implemented interface is exported and all generic constraints are exportable.

 ```cangjie
 // package b
 package b

 import a.Foo

 private interface I1 {}